rackerlabs/design-system/_component_design/switches.md

 - Use the switch 12px to the left of the prompt and centered horizontally.
 - When using more than one switch in a form, align the switches vertically to the right.
 Ensure they are at least 12px from the end of the prompt.
-- Error text should appear 12px below the last line of the prompt.
-- If the switch is disabled, ensure the prompt text is disabled also.

-If text is used, it should be aligned vertically and horizontally within the space beside the white circle; no closer than 4px to the knob and 8px from the opposite edge.

 {% endcolumn %}